 The quiet is what happens while your creditor figures out which part of the collection pipe line they are dropping your account into.

 Within a matter of days, or weeks, the monkey reappears and plants itself firmly on your back.
 He announces his presence daily, starting at 8 am and continuing through 9 pm.

 Your unpaid account has now been placed with a collection agency.

-The pattern I present here typifies what will occur in the first 6 months of nonpayment with most credit card issuers.
+The pattern I present here typifies what will occur in the first 6 months of not paying your credit card with most card issuers.
 As you can see, there will be some opportunities.